decentraland/smart-contract-audits/smart_contracts_well_known_issues.md

 - Rewards Smart Contract can't support two signatures for the same item at the same time.
 Also, the whole tx will fail if one item has been already claimed.
 - TokenWrapper and TokenManager Aragon's apps allow anyone with balance to call any not blacklisted smart contract.
 This makes things like the token escape hatch useless.
 Anyone can move tokens only if they are sent by mistake.
 - The Rentals contract is not compliant with the LANDRegistry `tokenMetadata` interface (`bytes4(keccak256("getMetadata(uint256)"))`).
+- The Rentals contract accepts rents for Estates with size 0.
+It is a NFT rentable contract, no further or specific checks worth it.